 Does my insurance cover damage from overspray?

-Yes, public liability insurance typically covers accidental overspray damage to neighbouring properties, vehicles, and client belongings.
-However, your insurer may expect you to demonstrate reasonable precautions were taken (masking, drop sheets, wind assessment).
+Public liability insurance typically covers accidental overspray damage to neighbouring properties, vehicles, and client belongings.
+Your insurer may expect evidence of reasonable precautions such as masking, drop sheets, and wind assessment.
 Repeated overspray claims may result in higher premiums or policy exclusions.

 Am I covered for lead paint work?

-Lead paint removal is considered higher-risk work and may not be automatically covered under a standard painting policy.
-If you work on pre-1980 buildings where lead paint is likely present, check with your insurer that your policy covers this work.
+Lead paint removal is higher-risk work and may not be automatically covered under a standard painting policy.
+If you work on pre-1970 buildings where lead paint is likely, verify with your insurer that your policy covers this activity.
 You also need to follow Safe Work Australia guidelines for lead paint handling and disposal.

 Does workers compensation replace the need for business insurance?

-No. Workers compensation covers work-related injury costs for your employees.
-However, workers compensation does not cover property damage (paint spills, overspray), tool theft, business interruption, fines from WorkSafe investigations, or legal defence costs.
-Business insurance covers the risks that workers compensation does not.
+No. Workers compensation is mandatory if you employ staff and covers work-related injuries for employees.
+It does not cover property damage (paint spills, overspray), tool theft, business interruption, WHS fines, or legal defence costs.
+Business insurance addresses the risks that workers compensation does not.

 Ready to Compare Business Insurance for Painters & Decorators?